 Maryland Alternative Teacher Certification

 For individuals who have a bachelor’s degree but have not completed a teacher preparation program under the traditional route to teacher licensure, there are options for alternative teacher certification in Maryland.
+Geared towards career-changers with a bachelor’s degree, these routes can help you get into the classroom without earning a second bachelor’s degree.
+Continue reading to learn more about these options.

 Requirements for Alternative Certification

 To pursue alternative teacher certification in Maryland, candidates must have at least a bachelor’s degree.
 There are several pathways that candidates can follow based on their educational background and experience.
+These alternative routes may allow you to teach while fulfilling certification requirements, potentially reducing the time it takes to earn a standard teaching certificate.

 Types of Alternative Teaching Licenses in Maryland